linasantlinijos/Bitcoin-Service-Design/README.md

 ## **What's Next**

-In Phase 2, we aim to build on the Phase 1 outputs, deepen the research, and create practical open-source tools for Bitcoin payment product teams.
+In Phase 2, we aim to build on the Phase 1 outputs, deepen the research, and create practical open-source tools for Bitcoin product teams.

 The exact scope and timeline are still being defined.